couchbase/kv_engine/docs/CodingStandards.rst

 In most cases, the MSVC list will be the dominating factor.
 Here is a summary of the features that are expected to work.
 Features not on this list are unlikely to be supported by our host compilers.

+    CB Note:
+     The following list hasn't been verified against the Couchbase builders, but it's probably a reasonable starting point for our environment also.

 * Rvalue references: N2118_